Answers from our Experts

 • Why is folic acid recommended when trying for a baby?

 Folic Acid is a B vitamin that is used to generate new cells in the body.
-Research has shown that helps to prevent neural tube defects, such as spina bifida, in the baby when taken prior to, and during, pregnancy.
-The recommendation by the Center for Disease Control (the CDC) is to start taking 400 µg of folic acid 1 month prior to conception and continue it during the pregnancy.
+Research has shown that it helps to prevent fetal neural tube defects, such as spina bifida, when taken prior to, and during, pregnancy.
+The recommendation by the Center for Disease Control (the CDC) is to start taking 400 μg of folic acid at least 1 month prior to conception and continue it during the pregnancy.
 If a woman has had a child affected by a neural tube defect in the past, she should speak with her doctor about increasing the preconception dose.

 • Are there any foods I should avoid when trying for a baby?

 Some foods are not recommended when attempting pregnancy because they can contain Listeria, a bacteria that can cause an infection that can be harmful to the baby.
 Any cheese product containing unpasteurized milk (such as brie or feta cheese) can be a vehicle for listeria, as can prepared salads that you might find in a supermarket.
 Also, raw foods (such as sushi, raw oysters or clams) can contain bacteria or parasites that are also harmful and should not be ingested.
 Women should also avoid fish that are high in mercury, like tuna and swordfish.
-Any raw fruits and vegetables should be thoroughly washed as well.
+Any raw fruits and vegetables should be thoroughly washed as well, and women should also wash hands frequently.

 • I have recently had a miscarriage; how soon can I start trying to get pregnant again?